c2m2/Neuro-VISOR/README.md

 Researchers and developers: [Craig Fox](https://github.com/CraigFox0) [(in)](https://www.linkedin.com/in/craig-fox-738951192/), [Stephan Grein](https://github.com/stephanmg) [(in)](https://www.linkedin.com/in/stephan-grein-8520ba101/), Bogdan Nagirniak, [James Rosado](https://github.com/jarosado0911) [(in)](https://www.linkedin.com/in/rosado-james-3239b2119/), [Jacob Wells](https://github.com/jacobwells97) [(in)](https://www.linkedin.com/in/jacob-wells/), Noah Williams.

-## Connect with us
-We have a [blog](https://c2m2vr.wordpress.com/) where we go into finer detail about some of our past and current code solutions.
-While far from complete, we feel that this blog still has lots of interesting details about the areas of the project that it does cover.

-Inquiries about the project can be made to seibold@temple.edu.

-Performance issues or code-related questions can be sent to jacob.wells@temple.edu

 ## Code Documentation
 Our code is documented [here](https://c2m2.github.io/doxyhtml/index.html).
 This documentation is produced using [Doxygen](https://www.doxygen.nl/index.html).
 The completeness of this documentation is dependent on code commenting, so there may be gaps and imperfections.
 If you notice issues with this documentation, please report it to jacob.wells@temple.edu.